Welcome to the Staff College Drag Hunt!

 The 1st May 2020 marks the start of the new Drag Hunting season and we have much to look forward to!
 We have two new additions to the Mastership - Jayne Chewter and Captain Daniel Gregory.
 We are also delighted to announce Vic Ruffy is also joining the team as a Director.
 A warm welcome to all three!

-Subscriptions for the new season are now due and we are, once again, offering a special Early Bird Discount to anyone who subscribes before 1st July 2020.
-New for this season, we are also offering a non-riding subscription for those who enjoy regularly following the Hunt.
+Subscriptions for the new season are now due and new for this season, we are also offering a non-riding subscription for those who enjoy regularly following the Hunt.
 Please see the Subscriptions & Cap page of the website for details of prices and how to pay.
 Please contact Jess our Hunt Sec if you have any questions

 So what does your subscription pay for?
 Staff College Drag Hunt is a 'not for profits' limited company run by a team of unpaid volunteers and ALL money raised from subscriptions (and other fundraisers) goes into running the Hunt - for example - feeding the hounds, employing Stephen our Huntsman, running the kennels and building and maintaining the fences for you all to enjoy jumping over on a day out in our wonderful country.
 We also have a policy of 'everybody pays' in this Hunt, which means that all of the Masters, leadership team and Hunt Sec pay a subscription the same as everybody else.
 We all believe that our Hunt is something worth investing in and have enjoyed watching it go from strength to strength over the last couple of years.